-Novas, Lens Flares, and Lightning!
+Novas, Lens Flares, and Lightning with the FX (aka linear) tool.

 Here are examples of the linear and circular gradient tools.